Vangelis Moras: Hellas Verona

-Vangelis Moras will be part of the 23 players of Greece that will fly in Brazil.
-A great season with Hellas Verona's performance level that has not gone unnoticed by Fernando Santos, coach of Greece, who decided to bet big on him.
-But the first to believe in the quality of Vangelis Moras of Bologna was Fabrizio Salvatori, who took him in red and blue, " ...was released, and really wanted to come to Italy – says Salvatori exclusive to GianlucaDiMarzio.com – He accepted a year contract with an option for three more years if he had done well, and so it was with Bologna in Serie B came by a couple of goals in that year, and contributing significantly to the promotion.
+Vangelis Moras was part of the 23 players of Greece to fly to Brazil.
+Hellas Verona's Fernando Santos, coach of Greece, decided to bet big on him.
+The first to believe in the quality of Vangelis Moras of Bologna was Fabrizio Salvatori, who took him in red and blue, " ...was released, and really wanted to come to Italy – says Salvatori exclusive to GianlucaDiMarzio.com – He accepted a year contract with an option for three more years if he had done well, and so it was with Bologna in Serie B came by a couple of goals in that year, and contributing significantly to the promotion.
 He steadily grows in confidence, which led him to play in the World Cup.
 He is a versatile player who improves every year.
 But even before this is a great guy who deserves this call, after he has done very well this year in Verona."

-On 8 July 2014 Hellas Verona have renewed Greek international Moras’ contract until June 2015.
+On 8 July 2014 Hellas Verona renewed Greek international Moras’ contract until June 2015.
 The defender put pen to paper on a new deal, which includes an option to add another year until June 2016.
 On 21 April 2015 Vangelis Moras reached 100 appearances with the jersey of Hellas Verona and Greek international defender celebrated, by holding a Greek flag on Instagram.

-On 17 May 2015, Vangelis Moras in an interview, has expressed his concern regarding the future of the club in the midst of rumors suggesting that the club might be sold.
+On 17 May 2015, Vangelis Moras in an interview, expressed his concern regarding the future of the club in the midst of rumors suggesting that the club might be sold.
 Speaking after his side's 2–1 win over Empoli, the Greek centre-back also demanded more clarity from owner Maurizio Setti despite the Italian businessman having recently stated that the club will not be sold in the summer.
 "The president has denied the sale of the club, but I want more certainty," said the 33-year-old to Sky Sport Italia."And I hope all things are sorted and we’ll be ready to start again properly from next season."
-This situation is being much talked about because there are a number of Gialloblu players whose contract expire in the summer of 2015, including that of Moras.
+There were a number of Gialloblu players whose contracts were set to expire in the summer of 2015, including that of Moras.